Naagar/Fine_Grained_Classification-FGC-/README.md

                --lr=0.1
                --batch_size=64 [this is per GPU]
 ```
-To use the pretrained model
+To use the pre-trained model.
-To train a model using pytorch package:
+To train a model using the PyTorch package:
 ```
 python main_fg_2.py --pretrained \
                 --data_dir [path to data source] \